SulkesLisa-FS/PP3_spotify-api/README.md

 🔸 Cd into the server directory <br>

-🔸 cd into server and create a .env file
+🔸 Create a .env file

   The .env file should look like this
 ```